 He outlined a concept in which enhanced electrical oscillations in the earth's atmosphere might be used to impair human brains.

-He said research indicates we ak oscillating electrical fields can influence the brain, causing small but measurable reduction in a person's performance.
-Lightning research has shown that it might be possible to control lightning to create such low frequency oscillations in the ionosphere.
+He said research indicates weak oscillating electrical

+fields can influence the brain, causing small but measurable reduction in a person's performance.
+Lightning research has shown that it might be possible latter useful in controlling flying weather.